 None of us are immune to the things that occur outside of the workplace.
 We’ve all experienced the struggle to stay focused on the task at hand or had to work to maintain our composure.
 There’s a lot of life going on outside of the workplace, and you can’t turn off the effects when you walk in to work.

 And while employees might not always be aware of how these things play out at work, I’ve heard from plenty of management teams who use the AlertMeter who now have the chance to make their workplaces safer.
-Employees who are identified as struggling with focus and alertness might be re-tasked to safer job duties that day, or they’re allowed a short break to make a call to deal with a family issue; they are seen as human beings instead of just employees, and supervisors get a chance to act like human beings by treating them with respect.
+Employees who are identified as struggling with focus and alertness might be re-tasked to safer job duties, or they’re allowed a short break to make a call to deal with a family issue, or they take an earlier lunch break because they haven't eaten all day; they are seen as human beings instead of just employees, and supervisors get a chance to treat them with respect and acknowledge that not all safety risks are punitive in nature.